pointerliu/SRepair/README.md

    ```

 2. **Set Up the Environment**:
-   Our approach is built upon on RTL-Repair.
+   Our approach builds upon RTL-Repair.
 Follow the instructions in the [RR-README](rtl-repair/RR-README.md) to install dependencies and configure the environment.

 3. **Run Experiments**:
    See the [docs](./docs) for detailed instructions.